-James Carroll Napier, a 19th century Nashville businessman and civil rights leader, was born near Nashville, Tennessee on June 9, 1845 to William C. and Jane E. Napier who were both free blacks.
-Napier attended a private school for free black children in Nashville and then in 1859 enrolled in predominately black Wilberforce College before transferring to integrated Oberlin College.
+James Carroll Napier, a 19th century Nashville businessman and civil rights leader, was born near Nashville, Tennessee on June 9, 1845, to free parents William C. and Jane E. Napier.
+Napier attended a private school for free black children in Nashville and then in 1859 enrolled at Wilberforce College and later attended integrated Oberlin College.

 Napier left Oberlin College in 1867 without a degree and returned to Nashville, Tennessee.
-Drawn to opportunities available to him in the emerging Reconstruction era, he served as the commissioner of refugees and abandoned lands in Davidson County under the Freedmen’s bureau for a year.
-He then moved to Washington, D.C. to become the first African American to hold the position of State Department Clerk.
-Encouraged by John Mercer Langston, the Dean of the Howard University Law School, Napier enrolled in Howard where he received a Bachelor in Law (LL.B) in 1872.
+For a year during Reconstruction, he served as the commissioner of Refugees and Abandoned Lands in Davidson County under the Freedmen’s Bureau.
+He then moved to Washington, D.C. to become the first African American to hold the position of State Department clerk.
+Encouraged by John Mercer Langston, the dean of the Howard University Law School, Napier enrolled in Howard, where he received a Bachelor in Law (LL.B) in 1872.
 He moved back to Nashville to start his own practice.
-There he married Nettie Langston, the only daughter of John Mercer Langston, in 1878.
+He married Nettie Langston, the only daughter of John Mercer Langston, in 1878.
 They had one adopted daughter, Carrie Langston Napier.

 The Napier family returned to Nashville.
 Napier retired from politics and devoted his energies to business interests.
-James retired from politics and in 1903 became an investor in the One Cent Savings Bank.
+In 1903, he became an investor in the One Cent Savings Bank.
 Now a supporter of racial improvement primarily through economic self-help and education, Napier had become and ardent follower of Booker T. Washington.
 He often expressed his distaste for more “aggressive” leaders such as W.E.B.
 Du Bois.
-Napier joined Washington’s National Negro Business League and became president of the organization succeeding Booker T. Washington upon Washington’s death in 1915.
-James Carroll Napier died on April 21, 1940 in Nashville, Tennessee.
+Napier joined Washington’s National Negro Business League and succeeded him as president after Washington’s death in 1915.
+James Carroll Napier died on April 21, 1940, in Nashville, Tennessee.